orion13579/COMM-2216-SetE-Group6/docs/ui-components/labels.md

 ---

-Here, we covered the essential parts of the profile section.
-In the next section, you can find instructions related to your [user account](https://orion13579.github.io/COMM-2216-SetE-Group6/docs/ui-components/line-nos/).
+Here, we covered the essential parts of the _profile_ section.
+In the next section, you can find instructions related to  [Changing, Migrating, and Deleting a User Account](https://orion13579.github.io/COMM-2216-SetE-Group6/docs/ui-components/line-nos/).